Gisela (singer): Eurovision Song Contest 2008

-Gisela was confirmed as the Andorran representative to perform in the Eurovision Song Contest 2008 with the song "Casanova".
+In 2008, Ràdio i Televisió d'Andorra (RTVA) internally selected Gisela as its representative for the Eurovision Song Contest 2008 with the song "Casanova".
 She competed in the first semi-final on 20 May 2008.
 She failed to get through to the final, placing 16th of 19 entries with 22 points.
 Although this result, she still managed success on the music charts reaching No.2 in Spain.

 Filmography

-Gisela has performed regional voice roles for the Disney movies Peter Pan 2 (2002), Beauty and the Beast (2003), the singing voice of Erika in Barbie as the Princess and the Pauper (2004), the singing voice of Giselle in Enchanted (2007) in both Castilian Spanish and Catalan, the singing voice of Elsa in Frozen (2013) and in Frozen II also in Castilian Spanish and Catalan.
+Gisela has performed local voice roles for the Disney movies Peter Pan 2 (2002), Beauty and the Beast (2003), the singing voice of Erika in Barbie as the Princess and the Pauper (2004), the singing voice of Giselle in Enchanted (2007) in both Castilian Spanish and Catalan, the singing voice of Elsa in Frozen (2013) and in Frozen II (2019) also in Castilian Spanish and Catalan.
 She was also in The Hairy Tooth Fairy (2006) and its sequel (2008), Snowflake, the White Gorilla (2011) and Serie B (2012), in Castilian Spanish.

-On 9 February 2020, Gisela was called to join Idina Menzel, Aurora and eight more of Elsa's international dubbers to perform the song “Into the Unknown” during the 92nd Academy Awards.
-Every international performer sang one line of the song in a different language: Maria Lucia Heiberg Rosenberg in Danish, Willemijn Verkaik in German, Takako Matsu in Japanese, Carmen Sarahí in Latin American Spanish, Lisa Stokke in Norwegian, Kasia Łaska in Polish, Anna Buturlina in Russian, Gisela in European Spanish and Gam Wichayanee in Thai.
+On 9 February 2020, Gisela was called to join Idina Menzel, Aurora, and eight more of Elsa's international singing voices to perform the song “Into the Unknown” during the 92nd Academy Awards.
+Every international performer sang one line of the song in a different language: Maria Lucia Heiberg Rosenberg in Danish, Willemijn Verkaik in German, Takako Matsu in Japanese, Carmen Sarahí in Latin American Spanish, Lisa Stokke in Norwegian, Kasia Łaska in Polish, Anna Buturlina in Russian, Gisela in European Spanish, and Gam Wichayanee in Thai.